JollyWizard/hf-packages-dir/Readme.md

 These wp-cli packages are designed to service the data and content related to `higherforces.com`.

+* `hf-common`
+    * Provides helpers for initializing plugins and working with plugin specific and hf specific data.

 * `hf-dewpcf`
 	* Converts `wordpress-custom-fields` metadata to human readable form.
 	* To be run once during theme transition.